UniStuttgart-VISUS/dataversepp/README.md

 This library provides a C++ API for uploading files to a [Dataverse](https://github.com/IQSS/dataverse) instance.
 Its main purpose is enabling direct archival of research data from your simulation code or benchmarking experiments.

+**Note that this library is currently in development.** We eventually plan to support Windows and Linux, but it is currently only running on Windows.

 ## Building
 [CMake](https://cmake.org/) is required for building.
 It should obtain all dependencies automatically when configuring.